tomwhartung/always_learning_computer_graphics/mdn/notes/5-the_simplest_canvas.md

 ##### 5.1.3.5.5.
 From the *"Putting it all together"* section:
 ##### 5.1.3.5.6.
 From the *"Recap"* section:

+No comment at this time.

 ##### 5.1.3.5.5.
 From the *"Challenges"* section:

+Maybe come back to this later.

 #### 5.1.3.6.
 Notes and Quotes From the *"Separating Events from Effects"* Page